 Find out what services are free under your plan and take advantage of them.
 Most plans provide free preventive screenings, such as mammograms, colonoscopies and vaccinations.

 Prices can vary significantly from one provider to another.
 This is true for doctors, procedures, surgeries, tests and medications.

 You can also try to get pricing information from your insurance company.
 Most insurers provide online lists of in-network providers, some even have cost-estimator tools.
 If your insurer doesn’t provide this information online, you can call them to get quotes for providers in your area.
-It can be helpful to have a list of potential providers – doctors, hospitals, clinics, etc. – before you call.
+Before you call, put together a list of potential providers in your area (doctors, hospitals, clinics, etc.).

 For more information read Can You Comparison Shop for Healthcare Services?
 Yes, and You Should! and How to Shop Around for Healthcare Pricing.